 She believes that it is vital for our system of parliamentary democracy that politicians re-engage with all parts of the electorate.
 As part of this she is a regular visitor to schools and colleges in the Basingstoke area, discussing with students different aspects of the political process.

-Maria was elected as Member of Parliament in May 2005.
+Maria was first elected as Member of Parliament in 2005, and re-elected in 2010 and 2015.
 In December 2005, she was appointed as a Shadow Minister for Education.

 In November 2006, Maria was appointed Shadow Minister for Family Welfare, including the Child Support Agency.
 In 2007, Maria was appointed Shadow Minister for the Family.